-The ground rocks of Roman buildings and baths, the walls and gate.
-At the very end of Kaliakra, a small chapel stands.
+The ground rocks of Roman buildings and baths, the walls and gate are still visible.
+At the very end of Cape Kaliakra, a small chapel stands.

-There are many legends regarding this place, and seeing its greatness, I can understand why.
+There are many legends regarding this place.
+After seeing its greatness, I can understand why.

 For an unknown reason to me, a military base was there, too.